University Teaching Awards

 Current and Past Recipients

-Congratulations to the 2013 Charles Deering McCormick Professors of Teaching Excellence and the 2013 Charles Deering McCormick University Distinguished Lecturers.
-You can also view a list of past University Teaching Award recipients.
+Congratulations to the 2014 Charles Deering McCormick Professors of Teaching Excellence, Alumnae of Northwestern Teaching Professor, and Charles Deering McCormick University Distinguished Lecturers.
+You can also view a complete history of University Teaching Award recipients.